izidormaklary/php-crud/readme.md

 ## The Mission
 Create a CRUD system to store student, teacher and class information in the database.
 Using MVC structure.

-(probably at least 3 models and 3 controllers)

 ## Must-have features
 You have to provide the following pages for Students, Teacher & Class.